manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-cryptographic-hash-function.md

 ## Conclusion

-I promised this post would teach you two things.
+I promised this post would give you two things.

 ### A very simple mental model for how hash functions work